 During the senior year, social work majors complete a 400-hour field internship in one of several approved agencies in the community.
-This provides a setting for the development of practice skills in social work.
+This provides a setting for the development of practice skills in social work and an opportunity for students to integrate classroom learning with practice.
 Students are charged a minimal social work liability insurance fee.
 The field director will discuss the application process with students in their junior year.

-Requirements for the Social Work Major 65 units
+Requirements for the Social Work Major

-A total of 65 units is required for the major.
+A total of 72 units is required for the major.
 A minimum 2.0 grade-point average is required in all core courses.